Sherlock Holmes (2009 film): Plot

-Holmes is visited by Irene Adler, a former adversary who asks him to find a missing man named Luke Reordan.
-After her departure, Holmes follows her as she meets with her secret employer, and only learns that the man is a professor and that he intimidates Adler.
-Meanwhile, sightings of a living Blackwood and the discovery of his empty tomb convince the authorities that Blackwood has risen from his grave.
-Reordan is found dead inside Blackwood's coffin.
-Following a series of clues from the body, Holmes and Watson find Reordan's hideout and discover experiments attempting to merge science with magic.
-After they survive a battle with Blackwood's men when they try to torch the lab, Holmes is taken to the Temple of the Four Orders, a secret magical fraternity with considerable political influence.
-The leaders — Lord Chief Justice Sir Thomas Rotheram, U.S. Ambassador Standish, and Home Secretary Lord Coward — ask Holmes to stop Blackwood, a former member of the society and Sir Thomas' secret illegitimate son.
+Blackwood's tomb is found broken into and Reordan's corpse is inside his coffin.
+Following a series of clues from the body, Holmes and Watson find Reordan's lab and discover experiments attempting to merge science with magic.
+Later Holmes is abducted and brought to the Temple of the Four Orders, a secret magical fraternity.
+The Order head Lord Chief Justice Sir Thomas Rotheram introduces Holmes to U.S. Ambassador Standish and Home Secretary Lord Coward, and they ask Holmes to stop Blackwood, a former member of the society and Rotheram's secret illegitimate son.
+That night, Rotheram drowns in his bath as Blackwood watches.
+Coward calls a meeting of the Order and nominates Blackwood to take command of it, and Blackwood reveals himself to them.
+When he explains his plan to seize control of the British Empire and reconquer the United States, Standish attempts to shoot him but bursts into flames when he fires his gun, and flees out a window to his death.

-That night, Sir Thomas drowns in his bath as Blackwood watches, and the next night Lord Coward calls a meeting of the Order.
-He nominates Blackwood to take command in place of Sir Thomas and Blackwood reveals himself to the group, explaining his intention to seize control of the British Empire and reconquer the United States.
-Standish attempts to shoot Blackwood but bursts into flames when he pulls the trigger of his gun, falling out a window to his death.
-Lord Coward issues an arrest warrant for Holmes, causing him to go into hiding.
-Holmes studies the rituals of the Order and recognizes their symbols in Blackwood's staging of the murders; from this, he deduces that the targets of the final murder are every elected member of Parliament.
-With the aid of Lestrade, Holmes fakes his arrest and is taken to see Coward, where he uses evidence on Coward's clothes to deduce Blackwood has conducted a ceremony in the sewers beneath the Palace of Westminster.
+Holmes studies the rituals of the Order and recognizes that Blackwood's murders have been in accordance with their beliefs, and his final act will be to murder the members of Parliament.
+With the aid of Lestrade, Holmes surrenders and is taken to Coward, where he sees evidence on his clothes to deduce that Blackwood has conducted a ceremony in the sewers beneath the Palace of Westminster.
+Holmes escapes and enters the sewers with Watson and Adler, who find Blackwood's men guarding a device developed by Reordan, designed to release cyanide gas into the Parliament chambers and kill all but Blackwood's supporters, to whom he has secretly given an antidote.
+Blackwood comes before Parliament and announces their impending deaths, then attempts to activate the cyanide device by remote control; Adler is able to deactivate it with a controlled explosion and takes the canisters of cyanide.
+Coward and Blackwood's supporters are apprehended as Blackwood flees Parliament.

-Holmes escapes and he, Watson, and Adler find Blackwood's men in the sewers guarding a device based on Reordan's experiments, designed to release cyanide gas into the Parliament chambers and kill all but Blackwood's supporters, to whom he has secretly given an antidote.
-Blackwood comes before Parliament and announces their impending deaths, then attempts to activate the cyanide device by remote control; Adler is able to deactivate it with a controlled explosion.
-Blackwood flees Parliament and sees Holmes chasing Adler, who has taken canisters of cyanide from the device, through the sewers, and pursues both to the top of the incomplete Tower Bridge.
-Blackwood subdues Adler and fights Holmes, as the latter reveals he has deduced how all of Blackwood's supposed supernatural feats were merely the work of science and trickery.
-Blackwood accidentally falls off the bridge into a tangle of chains, and is choked to death when one wraps around his neck.
+Holmes chases Adler and she leads him to the top of the incomplete Tower Bridge, where Blackwood incapacitates Adler and then fights Holmes.
+Blackwood falls through the scaffolding and Holmes reveals he has deduced that all of his supposed supernatural feats were achieved through science and theatrical trickery, aided by Reordan's experiments.
+A crane collapses, causing Blackwood to be ensnared and hung in chains off the bridge.
+Holmes revives Adler, who tells him that her employer is Professor Moriarty, and he is not to be underestimated.